University of Oklahoma welcoming its largest freshman class in school history - NewsBreak

 LUTHER, Okla.
 (KOKH) — It was a busy Thursday morning at a donkey dairy farm in Luther.
 Twins were born to one of Saundra Traywick's donkeys, Belle, a rare occurrence.
 Only 1.5% of donkey mares have twins, and rarely do both survive into adulthood.
 But for Traywick, this isn't...

-OKLAHOMA CITY (KOKH) — The dedication of the Blessed Stanley Rother Shrine has been rescheduled until next year.
-The Archdiocese of Oklahoma City said dedication will now happen on February 17, 2023.
-"The rescheduling is to ensure all non-construction items are ready, and necessary staff members are in place...

-Choctaw HS goes on lockdown after person shows up to football practice with a possible gun
+Choctaw HS put on lockdown after an unauthorized person showed up to football practice

 CHOCTAW, Okla.
-(KOKH) — An unannounced visitor at a local high school's football practice lead to a lockdown and police response Tuesday afternoon.
-According to a message from the Choctaw-Nicoma Park Public Schools superintendent that was sent to parents, guardians, and staff, a person "not associated" with the district showed up to football practice asking to see a student.

-Friends of Sgt.
-Bobby Swartz planning memorial bike ride in his honor
+(KFOR) — Parents were notified of an incident at Choctaw High School that put the school on lockdown Tuesday.
+The note from the school superintendent states that during football practice a coach noticed a person not associated with the program at the school with what looked like a gun in the person’s belt.

 YOU MAY ALSO LIKE